Moneyfields F.C.: Moneyfields FC Women

 Moneyfields FC Women were formed in 2017.
-After working their way up the leagues, they became semi-professional for the start of the 2024/205 season.
+After working their way up the leagues, they became semi-professional for the start of the 2024/2025 season.
 They currently play in Division One South West of the National League.

+The 2025–26 season came to a dramatic end.
+They went into the final game of the season knowing that a win or draw at home would see them crowned champions and secure them an automatic promotion place.
+However, they lost the match against Swindon Town and ended in second place, where the team still qualified for a promotion play-off place against Norwich City.
+They lost that subsequent match too, on penalties and remain in Division One South West of the National League.

-They are managed by Karl Watson and they normally play their home games at the club’s John Jenkins Stadium.
+They are managed by former assistant manager Jack Randall, who took over from Karl Watson following his departure after nine years and 224 games in charge.
+They normally play their home games at the club’s John Jenkins Stadium.